ttlotos/YYMinesweeper/README.md

 ## How to Play

 1. Enter your OpenRouter API key when prompted
-2. Input a theme of your choice (e.g., "Japanese cuisine", "Space exploration")
+2. Input a character of your choice (e.g., "Sherlock Holmes", "Marie Curie")
 3. Select your preferred language (中文/English)
-4. Wait for AI to generate theme-related concepts
+4. Wait for AI to generate character-related concepts
 5. Start playing:
    - Left-click to reveal cells
    - Right-click to place/remove flags